 A vast majority of financial institutions run into the same problem every day: how to handle piles of papers and gigabytes of exchanged documents.
 Such data is often left unorganized and unstructured.
 In order to make use of it, one has to classify it.
 Data classification makes it easier to locate, retrieve, and use data.
 It becomes crucial when it comes to compliance, data security, legal discovery, and risk management.

-Data mining is all about analyzing data from various angles and extracting useful information for future actions.
+Data mining (a subcategory of AI) is all about analyzing data from various angles and extracting useful information for future actions.
 It helps store, process, and analyze massive amounts of raw data.
-The following technology utilizes machine learning, pattern recognition, statistics, visualization, as well as databases to extract and process data.
+The following technology utilizes machine learning, pattern recognition, statistics, visualization, and databases to extract and process data.
 Data mining is said to be the most powerful tool for business optimization.

-Financial data analysis is widely used in a vast majority of financial and banking institutes for accurate analysis of consumer data to reduce the manual errors, find defaulters, for fast processing, to classify the customers, and reduce the loss of the financial institutions.
+Financial data analysis is widely used in most financial and banking institutes for accurate analysis of consumer data to reduce manual errors, find defaulters, for fast processing, classify the customers, and reduce the loss of the financial institutions.

 Data mining is widely used in the banking sector to tackle the following problems:

 - Customer retention

 Data classification is all about organizing crucial business information.
 It’s a set of processes aimed at managing data by categories and tags.
 Only well-categorized data can be more efficiently used across the company for risk management, legal discovery, and compliance processes.